 - Issuers subject to “bad actor” disqualification in the Rule.

 Only certain types of securities are eligible for sale under Regulation A+, specifically common stock and preferred stock as well as warrants and other convertible equity securities and non-asset backed Notes, i.e. straight debt.
 You can offer Derivatives – Options, Warrants and Convertible Debt, with special rules for calculating offering amount if exercisable within one year or qualified in an offering.

 Asset-backed securities, as defined in Regulation A+, are not eligible for sale under Regulation A+.
 See list of Ineligible Issuers above.

 Stockholders Registering their Shares for Resale in a Regulation A+ Offering

 Who is a Selling Stockholder?
 A Selling Stockholder is not someone who purchases Company shares in an S-1 or Regulation A+ Offering.
-A Selling Stockholder means someone who owns restricted stock prior to the filing of an S-1 Registration Statement or Regulation A+ Offering Circular who wants to make their shares free trading by include their shares for resale in the SEC filing along with the shares the Company is selling directly in such offering.
+A Selling Stockholder means someone who owns restricted stock prior to the filing of an S-1 Registration Statement or Regulation A+ Offering Circular who wants to make their shares free trading by including their shares for resale in the SEC filing, along with the shares the Company is selling directly in such offering.